My story is District 1’s story

 What I’ve Built

 I have built real work, not just a resume.
-I have helped raise millions of dollars and supported more than 400 projects, creating thousands of jobs across media, arts, business, and community.
-I know how to take an idea, find the resources, build the team, and deliver results.
+I have helped raise millions of dollars and supported more than 400 projects across media, arts, business, and community work.
+That has helped create thousands of jobs and opportunities for people who needed a real shot.

-That is the leadership style I will bring to Council District 1: clear priorities, measurable outcomes, and a Council office that shows up, responds, and delivers.
+That is the leadership I will bring to Council District 1: clear priorities, measurable outcomes, and a Council office that shows up, responds, and delivers.